HerbertDoerfler/office-js-docs-pr/docs/excel/custom-functions-dialog.md

 ---
-ms.date: 06/18/2019
+ms.date: 07/15/2019
 description: Create a dialog box through custom functions in Excel using JavaScript.
 title: Display a dialog box from a custom function
 localization_priority: Priority
 ---
 # Display a dialog box from a custom function

 If your custom function needs to interact with the user, you can create a dialog box using the [`Office.Dialog` object](/javascript/api/office-runtime/officeruntime.dialog?view=office-js).
 A common scenario for using the dialog box is to authenticate a user so that your custom function can access a web service.
 For more details about authentication with custom functions, see [Custom functions authentication](./custom-functions-authentication.md).
+You can also consult the Patterns and Practices repository on Github for community-driven code samples that tackle subjects like authentication.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]